 We are not all going to experience death (sleep for the believer), but we are all going to be changed.
 In a moment, in the twinkling of an eye-at the last trump (same word for trumpet), for the trumpet (the last one) shall sound and the dead shall be raised incorruptible, and we shall be changed.
-What did the Holy Spirit mean by the term "last trump?"
+What could the Holy Spirit have meant by the term "last trump."
 The writer thinks it means what it says-the very last trumpet.

 Where do we find that?
-The last trumpet mentioned in the scriptures is the seventh and final trumpet of the Revelation.
-The seventh angel sounds just before the seven last vials of God's wrath are poured out on an unbelieving world.
-Let's read it:
+The last trumpet mentioned in the scriptures is the seventh and final trumpet of the this perfectly: